RIPE-NCC/ripe-database-documentation/docs/15.Appendices/03-Appendix-C--RIPE-Database-Query-Server-Response-Codes-and-Messages.md

 Unknown source was supplied as argument to the “-s” query ag.
 Use “-q sources” for a list of available sources.

 **%ERROR:103: unknown object type**
-Unknown object type is specied as an argument to the “-T” query flag.
+Unknown object type is specified as an argument to the “-T” query flag.

 **%ERROR:104: unknown attribute**
-Unknown argument is specied to the inverse query ag (“-I”).
-See [Queryingthe RIPE Database](../11.How-to-Query-the-RIPE-Database/README.md) for more information.
+Unknown argument is specified to the inverse query flag (“-I”).
+See [Queryingthe RIPE Database](../11.How-to-Query-the-RIPE-Database/README.md#how-to-query-the-ripe-database) for more information.

 **%ERROR:105: attribute is not searchable**
 The argument specified for the inverse query flag is not a searchable attribute.
-See [Queryingthe RIPE Database](../11.How-to-Query-the-RIPE-Database/README.md) for more information.
+See [Queryingthe RIPE Database](../11.How-to-Query-the-RIPE-Database/README.md#how-to-query-the-ripe-database) for more information.

 **%ERROR:106: no query argument specified**
-No query argument has been specied in the query.
+No query argument has been specified in the query.

 **%ERROR:107: input line too long**
 Input exceeds the maximum line length.